-When writing a maintainable code, indentation plays important role.
+When writing maintainable code, indentation plays an important role.
 This may be one reason Python requires proper indentation as the programming syntax.
-A traditional tab indents 8 spaces, and we all know 8 spaces are just to much for coding indentation.
+A traditional tab indents 8 spaces, and we all know 8 spaces are just too much for coding indentation.
 We all opt to use 4 spaces for programming indentation, but how do you accomplish this?
 We can configure a TAB to indent only 4 whitespaces, or use 4 physical spaces?
 There are tradeoffs, and it's a matter of personal taste.
 I used to prefer TABS over SPACES, but if you're working in a team the lines may not line up correctly if developers mix and match TABS and SPACES.
 So, to make the indentation consistent, a coding guideline must be placed among multiple developers.

 On Eclipse Menu:

-Set "Displayed tab width" to 4, and check mark "Insert spaces for tabs".
+Windows -> Preferences: -> General -> Editors -> Text Editors Set "Displayed tab width" to 4, and checkmark "Insert spaces for tabs".

 If you're using PHP with Eclipse, you may also want to add PHP content type if you haven't installed PDT or PHP Eclipse plug-in.

-Windows -> Preferences: -> General -> Content Types: -> Text -> PHP Content Type
+Windows -> Preferences: -> General -> Content Types: -> Text -> PHP Content Type Add *.inc and *.php file associations with the PHP Content Type

 While at it, you may also want to change the Text Encoding to UTF-8 and newline character to LF (\n) ("Line Feed") on Linux instead of CR (\r) ("Carriage Return") followed by LF (\n) for MS-DOS.